-The artist then began to analyze the reality of the calendar as a supposed objective instrument for measuring time.
 In 1968, Darboven experimented with the transformation of her abstract drawings into works that ambiguously visualize history and the passing of time.
-She adapted her drawings into formulas that convert specific dates and durations into a single number that she then represented as a series of counted marks.
-Six Books on 1968 is one of the earliest examples of Darboven's method.
-Within the pages of each book, she represents every day of the year as a single number, what she termed the "K-value," by adding up all the figures in a given date.
-This makes January 1, 1968 equal to 16K (1 + 1 + 6 + 8).
-Another example is Untitled, ca. 1970-73, in which Darboven uses her trademark line, akin to calligraphic handwriting, to depict a century in her calculations, with each set of wavelike marks separated by a semicolon.
+The artist adapted her drawings into formulas that calculate specific dates and durations into a single number that she then converted into a series of counted marks.
+Six Books on 1968, 1969, is one of the earliest examples of Darboven's method.
+Within the pages of each book, she represents every day of the year as a single number, what she termed the "Kvalue," by adding up all the figures in a given date.
+This makes the first day of the year in 1968 equal to 16K (1 + 1 + 6 + 8).
+Another example is Untitled (2K-61K), ca. 1970-73, in which Darboven depicts a century in her calculations, with each set of wavelike lines separated by a semicolon.
 For the artist, the line was "a way of writing without describing."

-In the last decade of Darboven's life, as her works on paper grew in number and scale, she made engulfing installations that systematically brought together hundreds-even thousands-of sheets.
-The Menil's exhibition culminates with Inventions that Have Changed Our World, 1996, an expansive set of more than 1,300 individually framed sheets that has never before been exhibited in the United States.
-With grid formations, written calculations, transcribed text, found sculptures, and pasted images, this labor-intensive work incorporates all of the early hallmarks of her drawings alongside the evolutions of her practice.
-The primary subject is ten figurines of historic inventors and their most notable creations-from Johannes Gutenberg with the printing press to the Wright Brothers and their airplane.
+In the last decades of Darboven's life, as her works on paper grew in number and scale, she made engulfing installations that systematically brought together hundreds-even thousands-of sheets.
+The

+Menil's exhibition culminates with Inventions that Have Changed Our World, 1996, a set of more than 1,300 individually framed sheets.
+With grid formations, written calculations, transcribed text, found sculptures, and pasted images, this extraordinary work incorporates all of the early hallmarks of her drawings alongside the evolutions of her practice.
+The primary subject is ten figurines of historic inventors and their most notable creations-from Johannes Gutenberg with the printing press, to the Wright Brothers and their airplane.
 In bringing together the biographies of these figures-few of whom even lived past the year 1900-she stages a curious clash of time scales, questions technological progress, and stands in direct opposition to standard historical narratives.
-She attaches history to the idea of time moving forward and undermines the linear tools of order-grids, rows, and columns-effectively leveling the relative importance of the events and individuals.
-She further destabilizes chronology by ending nearly every sheet by writing out "today" in English and German (Heute), then crossing out the text with a single line.
-The repetition and accumulation of the word "today" relentlessly connects this history of invention to the present, exploring how the impacts of these events may remain relevant to the contemporary moment.
-Crossing out the word "today," however, acknowledges that time cannot be captured through words or on paper.
+She undermines the linear tools of order-grids, rows, columns-effectively leveling the relative importance of the historical events and individuals.
+She further destabilizes chronology by ending nearly every sheet by writing out "today" in English and German, then crossing out the text with a single line.
+The repetition and accumulation of the word "today" insistently connects this history of invention to the present moment, while crossing it out acknowledges that time cannot be captured in this way.
 The present moment is always there and not there, instantly receding into the past as soon as it is written.

 Hanne Darboven-Writing Time is curated by Kelly Montana, Assistant Curator, Menil Drawing Institute.
-The show will be accompanied by a fully illustrated catalogue that features essays by Kelly Montana, and Dieter Schwarz, independent curator, and former director of the Kunstmuseum Winterthur, Switzerland.
-The publication will be available for purchase at the Menil Collection Bookstore and online at menil.org/bookstore.
+The show will be accompanied by a fully illustrated catalogue that features essays by Kelly Montana, and Dieter Schwarz, independent curator, and former Director of the Kunstmuseum Winterthur, Switzerland.